 The term “arthroscopic” refers to a scope that visualizes joint tissues and serves as a conduit for surgical instruments.
-There are many reasons why a patient may benefit from arthroscopic wrist surgery from our Houston wrist surgeons including:
+There are many reasons why a patient may benefit from arthroscopic wrist surgery from our Houston wrist surgeons including the following:

 - Torn cartilage in need of stabilization